 Joseph was born in Canada (probably Quebec) according to the 1850 and 1860 censuses and family stories.
 Almost all Buckingham County records were destroyed when the courthouse was set afire by tax protestors in 1868.
 One family story states that Joseph came to the U.S. with his uncle when he was 12 (c.
 1828-1832) and they worked on the Kanahwa Canal, although there is no record of their employment (perhaps they worked for subcontractors or were independent contractors.)
 Joseph does not show up on the 1830 VA census.
 It is thought by family members that Joseph and his uncle worked on the Erie Canal before moving to Virginia.
 The Erie Canal was completed in 1825 so he probably worked with horses, etc. in towing barges as a "hoggee".
 Such a conclusion is supported by the fact that he had 83 horses in the 1840 census of Buckingham County VA (see below).
 Perhaps he hired young boys to serve the same roll on the Kanahwa Canal.

 Joseph probably could not read or write English and his name on the census records was spelled differently each time (1840 - Londree, 1850 - Longerie, 1860 -Longeree).
-(The first time that the Londeree spelling occurred in public records was in the 1880 census for sons WPL, JJL, and CNL.)
+(The first time that the Londeree spelling occurred in public records was in the 1840 Buckingham personal property tax list and not again until the 1880 census for sons WPL, JJL, and CNL.)
 The first public record for Joseph was the 1837 personal property tax list for Buckingham Co., VA; he showed up again in 1839 and 1840.
 The 1840 census in the Northern District of Buckingham Co. listing him as a 20-30 year old male with a 20-30 year old female (Jane?), a male less than 5 (WPL?), and a slave.

 According to Jane's obituary he sired 12 children and ten reached adulthood; 11 showed up with the family in various censuses.
 The twelfth child may have been Alford O. who may have been born in 1862 and lived with Jane's brother, James.
 There was an A. O. living with James M. Harrison (aka Starkes) near Manteo in the 1870 census.
 Apparently he died before adulthood.